bsc-pm-ompss-at-fpga/nanos6-fpga/docs/devices/OpenACC.md

 Therefore, if there is a task using `oss atomic` in an OmpSs-2 + OpenACC program:

-1. Seperate this task (and, even better, all that are not relevant to OpenACC) in a different source file(s).
+1. Separate this task (and, even better, all that are not relevant to OpenACC) in a different source file(s).
 1. Compile said file(s) with `mcc`/`mcxx -c file.cpp --ompss-2 --openacc <rest flags>`.
 1. Compile *all* OpenACC-related source files (see subsection *Using allocated data* above) with `pgimcc`/`pgimcxx` respectively.
 (also see general compiling notes above).